solita/solita.github.com/_posts/2014-10-22-publishing-to-maven-central-repository.md

 ![How to find your stagingProfileId](/img/publishing-to-maven-central-repository/staging-profile-id.png)

 The plugin will hook into Maven's `deploy` command and stage the artifacts automatically.
-Additionally it provides goals for releasing or dropping the staging repositories.
+Additionally it provides goals for releasing or dropping the staging repositories, so that you can fully automate the release.
 To find out the Nexus plugin's available goals and parameters, use the `mvn nexus-staging:help` and `mvn nexus-staging:help -Ddetail=true -Dgoal=<goal-name>` commands.

 ## Per-Release Actions ##